kubernetes/enhancements/keps/sig-scheduling/5229-asynchronous-api-calls-during-scheduling/README.md

 Scheduling performance is crucial.
 One of the bottlenecks is the API calls done during the scheduling cycle.
 The binding cycle is already asynchronous, but it would still be beneficial to re-evaluate whether the current model of busy-waiting goroutines is good long-term.
-The following operations involve pod-based API calls during scheduling:
-1) Updating a Pod status in `handleSchedulingFailure` when a Pod is unschedulable.
-2) Preemption - `ClearNominatedNodeName` and pod eviction are already asynchronous with KEP-4832.
-3) Pod binding - is in the goroutine, but still could be considered.
-4) [Feature proposal: https://github.com/kubernetes/kubernetes/issues/130668] Updating a status of a Pod that is rejected by the `PreEnqueue` plugins in the scheduling queue.
-5) [Feature proposal] Set `nominatedNodeName` in delayed binding scenarios.

-In-tree plugins' operations that involve API calls during scheduling:
-6) Volume binding.
-7) DRA ResourceClaim deallocating in `PostFilter`.
-8) DRA removing `ReservedFor` in `Unreserve`.
-9) DRA ResourceClaims binding.
-These could be consireded to be async, but not necessarily.

-Making one universal approach of handling API calls in the kube-scheduler could allow these calls to be consistent, as well as better controlling the number of dispatched goroutines.
-Asynchronous preemption could also be migrated to this approach.
+Making one universal approach for handling API calls in the kube-scheduler could allow these calls to be consistent, as well as better controlling the number of dispatched goroutines.
+Already asynchronous calls could also be migrated to this approach.

 ### Goals